Zolmok/immolation/README.md

 requestAnimationFrame(gameLoop);
 ```

 For a more detailed working example see the examples directory.
-From the root directory of this project run `python -m SimpleHTTPServer 3001` then navigate to the example you want to run so.
-That way the server can access the library which would otherwise be out of the document root.
+From the root directory of this project run `python -m SimpleHTTPServer 3001` then navigate to the example you want to run so that way the server can access the library which would otherwise be out of the document root.